suslabs/el-levert/README.md

 ### 4. eval `(script)`

 Evaluate specified script.
-See API section for more information.
+See the API section for more information.

 Subcommands: